jaffaszt/MLX-Tzone/workshop/README.md

 # The Lab is base on https://github.com/IBM/MAX-Object-Detector#deploy-on-red-hat-openshift and run from there
+We will deploy the Object Detector Model in three enviroments :
-1) Deploy from Quay - to run based on Docker on local- run as instructed in the base lab
+1) Deploy with Docker on local
-2) Deploy on Red Hat OpenShift - you will need to follow the steps below to get an Openshift cluster and a more updated screen shots
+2) Deploy on Red Hat OpenShift
-3) Deploy on Code Engine - follow the steps below to get the option to deploy with Code Engine
+3) Deploy on Code Engine

+# 1)
+Deploy with Docket on local

+To run the docker image, which automatically starts the model serving API, run:

+$ docker run -it -p 5000:5000 quay.io/codait/max-object-detector

+This will pull a pre-built image from the Quay.io container registry (or use an existing image if already cached locally) and run it.
+If you'd rather checkout and build the model locally you can follow  https://github.com/IBM/MAX-Object-Detector#run-locally